bnnm/wwiser/doc/WWISER.md

 You need to load all related banks at once then generate to ensure everything works correctly, as *wwiser* can't guess how the game loads banks (this is managed in-game).
 If all fails just load every bank, but that usually means tons of `.txtp` (there are filtering options, explained below).

 Sometimes after loading everything you may still get WARNINGs about missing audio.
 First, make sure you *really* have every bank, as some games hide them inside compressed files.
 Then, sometimes there is no way to fix those errors and can be ignored, since a `.bnk` may simply contain garbage (Wwise does little clean-up when creating it, for some reason), though *wwiser* tries minimize those missing errors.

+### TXTP errors
+Sometimes when you try to open the files just won't play. *wwiser* is reasonably accurate, but typical issues are:

+#### Install *vgmstream*
+TXTP is a custom format tailored for *vgmstream* (a library that plays video-game music), and is a simple(-ish) text file that tells it how to play music.
+This means you need some form of *vgmstream* (CLI converter, *foobar2000/winamp/audacious/etc* plugin, and so on) installed.

+You also need a recent version of *vgmstream*, as sometimes *wwiser*'s `.txtp` output may depend on latest features.
+Get *vgmstream* here: https://vgmstream.org/downloads/

+#### Move wem and bnk
+Each `.txtp` calls one or several audio files, in `.wem` and `.bnk`.
+Make sure all needed files are in the output dir, by default `txtp/wem` (can be configured).
+You can open the `.txtp` file in a text editor and see what `.wem/bnk` are being used.

+The output log (see above) tells you when you need to move `.bnk` or `.wem`, plus there is an option to automatically move `.wem` to output dir.

+#### Limit file names
+If the `.txtp` names are a bit too long, try moving them to a shorter dir.
+Windows has a path length limit, so extremely long paths (`C:\(folder)\(folder with a long name)\(more long folders)\(long name).txtp`) will fail.

+*wwiser* tries to truncate files names that look too long (based on output folder), but there is also an option to make shorter names too.

 ### Unused audio